 During our cooler months (typically November through March), thousands of manatees migrate to Florida’s warmer waters.
 This annual visitation presents date night opportunities for couples to see the mellow giants up close in the great outdoors!
-There are multiple places to see manatees in Orlando and nearby.
-This year manatee season starts on November 15th.
+We've rounded up the best places to see manatees in the wild near Orlando and other awe-inspiring viewing centers.

-PS: Manatees can reach up to 13 feet in length and 3,000 pounds.
+FYI: Manatees can reach up to 13 feet in length and 3,000 pounds.
 Holy (sea) cow!
 However, it is important to keep a safe distance and not touch the manatees (as lawfully mandated).

 Where to See Manatees Near Orlando